anthonyhu/anthonyhu.github.io/index.md

 I’m a researcher at Wayve, an autonomous driving company based in London, UK.
 My research interests are at the intersection of generative modelling, computer vision, and policy learning.

-I obtained my PhD from the University of Cambridge in 2022, with my thesis entitled  “Neural World Models for Computer Vision”.
+I obtained a PhD from the University of Cambridge with my thesis entitled “Neural World Models for Computer Vision”.
 Prior to that, I went to Telecom Paris (a French Engineering Grande Ecole) and specialised in Maths and Computer Science.

 <!-- The timeline is defined in __config.yml.
 Needs `css, js, partials, scss` folders and `_layouts/about.html`-->